VirtusLab/bazel-steward/docs/docs/configuration/configuration-file/update-rules.md

     1. `latest` - Always bump to the latest version.
     2. `patch` - First bump to the latest patch, then to the latest minor, and then finally to the latest major.
     3. `minor` - First bump to the latest minor, if there is no such update, bump the latest patch otheriwse bump the major.
-    4. `latest-by-date` - Always bump to the most recently released version.
+    4. `latest-by-date` - Always bump to the most recently released version even if the version is lower then currently used.
   * `enabled` (boolean) <br/>
     If set to false, Bazel Steward will ignore this dependency for available versions lookup and any updates.
     If this is set for `kinds` only filter, then it will disable the specified kind - Bazel Steward will not attempt